-Match Day 2016
+Match Day 2021

-We could not be more proud of our students, who exemplify the school's culture of mentoring, clinical excellence, commitment to the community, and achievement in biomedical research.
-Our students will bring these values and skills to the nation's best medical programs as they pursue the next phase in their careers.
+The Class of 2021 continues to exemplify the School's culture of innovation, mentoring, clinical excellence, commitment to the community, and progressive biomedical research; they will bring these values and skills to the nation's best medical programs as they pursue the next phase in their careers.